 - Knowledge about all things York and engagement in the York community

 - Work-Study eligible - please consult the Student Financial Services website to determine your Work-Study eligibility

 Orientation, Training and Ongoing Professional Development

-- As part of this training program students will attend the one day Peer Leadership Training Conference.
-This conference is specifically designed for students in peer leadership positions to gain knowledge about core training topics to help them perform their best throughout the year while networking with other peer leaders and professional staff form across the university.
+- As part of this training program students will attend the one-day Peer Leadership Training Conference.
+This conference is specifically designed for students in peer leadership positions to gain knowledge about core training topics to help them perform their best throughout the year while networking with other peer leaders and professional staff from across the university.
 At this conference students are also introduced to the Becoming YU program.